kalinsky-dev/TASK-TRACKER/README.md

 ### Used Technologies & Dependencies

-- Front-end built with React
+- Front-end built with ReactJS+JSX
 - Softuni-Pracite-Server for authentication and data storage
 - JEST, React Testing Library for Component Unit Testing
 - react-router-dom